Can we bring our own bag for apple picking?

 As of 2017, we can no longer allow pets to visit the farm.
 Recently, there have been changes with the FDA and new “standards” created for small farms such as ours.
 This new standard, known as the Food Safety Modernization Act (FSMA), includes many preventive measures; going forward, Wojcik’s Farm no longer allows pets of any kind at our farm.
 We are sorry for any inconvenience, however, this is out of our control.
 We thank you all for your cooperation.

 Why is Wojcik’s Farm different from other farms?

 Wojcik’s Farm is a family-run business and always has been.
 We welcome you to visit and relax in our country atmosphere.
 With our budget-friendly prices, you can spend a day here, and not a fortune!
-We also do not charge a parking fee or admitttance fee to enter the property; you pay for what you want to do/purchase!
+Parking is always free during our regular apple picking season and we not charge a ‘general admission’ fee to enter the property; you pay for what you want to do/purchase!

 How is the corn maze designed?